T-Rodgers/DoggieSteps/README.md

 - Also utilizes FirebaseJobDispatcher to send periodic notification to get active!

 ## Building blocks
-This application is build using the following libraries:
+This application is built using the following libraries:

 - Glide for loading and formatting images.
 - Room Database for data persistence